Working from home. Socializing from home. Exercising from home.

 Despite the challenges of working from home, there is still a lot you can control.
 You can give yourself a little grace, make a daily schedule with routines that support you and your household, and create boundaries that allow you to protect your space and your sanity.

-We will make it through this together,
+We will make it through this, one day at a time,

 ~ Jeff Siegel